Privacy Information for Event Participants

 15.03 Name Badges

-Purpose: The purpose of processing data for the use of name tags at our conference is to provide participants with a simple and efficient way to identify and network with one another.
-Name tags enable participants to address each other personally and promote interaction among attendees, which contributes to enhancing the event experience and fostering an open and productive dialogue.
+Purpose: The purpose of processing personal data for the use of name badges at our conference is to provide participants with a simple and efficient way to identify and connect with one another.
+Name badges facilitate personal interaction participants and encourage communication among participants, thereby enhancing the overall event experience and promoting an open and productive dialogue.

 Data Categories: